 After all danger of frost passes, relocate your seedlings to your garden.
 As with all plants kept indoors during the winter months, you will want to transition your youngsters to the outdoor environment gradually.

 Pampas Grass has no enemies, other than cold weather and people who grow tired of it.
 It resists most, if not all, pests and diseases.

-Remember this grass can spread through traveling roots, which grow deeply into the ground.
-It’s these deep roots which allow the plant to survive adverse conditions.
+Remember this grass can spread through traveling roots, which grow deep into the ground.
+It’s these deep roots that allow the plant to survive adverse conditions.

 For example, in times of drought, even if the above-ground parts of the plant die back, the roots wait patiently underground, biding their time until welcoming conditions prevail once more.

 Some people have successfully gotten rid of it with herbicides, but this is a particularly destructive method.

 This plant is so tough it will take multiple applications of poison to have any effect.
 Runoff from herbicides contaminates water supplies, so it is best to avoid the use of these and other garden chemicals.

 Before you decide to plant this beautiful, yet troublesome ornamental perennial grass, be sure it is allowed in your area.

 Check with your local agricultural extension office or consult the USDA online to be certain Pampas Grass is allowed where you live.